com2m/anki-overdrive-goes-iot/README.md

 by adding   `QMAKE_CFLAGS_ISYSTEM = -I`   to `~/Projects/anki-overdrive-goes-iot/ankioverdrive.pro` according to [this arcticle](https://stackoverflow.com/questions/52532936/usr-include-c-7-cstdlib7515-fatal-error-stdlib-h-no-such-file-or-directo)

 #### AutoStart
-To play the game stand-alone (just the Raspi, an RGB LED, the keyboard, and speakers) you may prepare for a headless AutoStart.
+To play the game stand-alone (just the Raspberry Pi, an RGB LED, the keyboard, and speakers) you may prepare for a headless AutoStart.
 Open a terminal session and edit the file `~/.profile`: `nano ~/.profile`.
 Add the following line to the end of the file, using `flock` to avoid starting the game twice, e.g. if using a SSH console to log in.
 `flock -n $HOME/StartAnkiOverdrive.lockfile $HOME/StartAnkiOverdrive.sh`
 The script itself looks like this